≡ PeptideAtlas Links Seattle Proteome Center

 The Borrelia burgdorferi PeptideAtlas provides a compendium of results from uniformly reprocessed mass spectrometry proteomics datasets.

-Available datasets from 4 different strains (B31, 5A4, 297 and MM1) of Borrelia burgdorferi were reprocessed from the raw files using the Trans-Proteomic Pipeline suite of tools.
+Available datasets from 3 different isolates (B31, MM1, and B31-5A4) of Borrelia burgdorferi were reprocessed from MS raw files using the Trans-Proteomic Pipeline suite of tools.

 Explore